chenghungpan/talent-recomm-bertopic/README.md

 		README.md

+### Step 4: terminating the application

+	The application will be deployed at your http://localhost:8501.
+ 	Once you are done with running the applicaiton, you can terminate the applicaiton from your terminal by pressing ctrl-C.

 # Examples

 After you execute Step 3, the Streamlit will take care and launch a browser with URL :   http://localhost:8501